jentery/mdia200v6/index.md

 *Worksheet 3 is due today by 10am.*
 ## M Mar.
 30: Before You Make a Thing

-Before class, please read the "Before You Make a Thing" handout.
+Before cla ss, please read the "Before You Make a Thing" handout.

 no exit ticket today
 ## Th Apr.
 2: Last Session!